An LLM-as-Judge Metric for Bridging the Gap with Human Evaluation in SE Tasks: Discussion

 \subsection{Threats to Validity}

 Our findings are limited to the specific SE datasets examined in this study and may not generalize to all SE datasets.
 To mitigate this limitation, we selected three widely adopted datasets—CoNaLa, Card2Code, and Summary-Assess—and introduced APR-Assess, a human-annotated dataset not previously studied in this context.
 These benchmarks collectively span three major SE tasks: code generation, automated program repair, and code summarization.
 They also cover diverse software artifacts, including source code, code changes, and code comments.
+Another potential threat to validity is our choice of evaluation metrics.
+Following prior work~\cite{DBLP:journals/jss/EvtikhievBSB23,ICE-Score}, we adopt widely used metrics for this task: Kendall’s $\tau$ and Spearman’s $r_s$ for measuring statistical correlation.
+We employ the widely used Cohen’s Kappa score to quantify inter-rater agreement.
 Moreover, \TOOL uses the OpenAI GPT-4o mini model for its cost-effectiveness, though its performance may improve when more advanced LLMs (e.g., GPT-4.5) are used.
-Users may choose a more advanced and inevitably more expensive LLM if they aim to achieve even higher performance.